alastria/alastria-access-point/README.md

 Alastria Access Point is a proxy that filters and forwards client requests to Alastria Node internal services.
 It relies on Envoy front-proxy capabilities.
 [Envoy](https://www.envoyproxy.io/) is an open source edge and service proxy, designed for cloud-native applications.

 ## Getting Started
+This a work in progress.
+Access Point is primarily designed to limit exposure of Alastria Node services by filtering requests coming from outside of the network.
+Currently calls to **eth**, **net** and **web3** RPC API families are allowed through the proxy filter.
+Any other family is blocked, and its methods can only be called locally.

 ### Prerequisites
 In order to run Alastria Access Point, Alastria Node must be started in local-only RPC mode.
 This is done by passing an optional argumental to the script that starts the node.